dannykadoshi/dannykadoshi/README.md

-### Hi there! 👋
+# Hi there!
+I'm Danni Browne👋

-I'm Danni Browne, a Quality Assurance Specialist turned Tech Customer Service Manager, and I'm excited to dive into the world of coding! 🚀 Currently, I'm on an amazing journey of learning full-stack development at Code Institute.
+I'm a Quality Assurance Specialist turned Tech Customer Service Manager, and I'm excited to dive into the world of coding! 🚀 Currently, I'm on an amazing journey of learning full-stack development at Code Institute.

 🌍 Originally from Brazil, I made the leap to Ireland in 2013, ready to embrace new challenges and opportunities. 🇧🇷 🛫 🇮🇪

+#

-#### 🛠️ Languages and Tools
+### 🛠️ Languages and Tools

 Here are some of the awesome languages and tools I work with: